-With the rapid advancements in mobile technology, our devices must seamlessly integrate into our lives while catering to our needs, aspirations and behaviours.
-Human-centered mobile applications bridge the gap between the digital and physical realms, ensuring that technology augments our capabilities while staying within ethical boundaries.
-As our mobile devices evolve, human-centered design, operation and evaluation of mobile ecosystems empower and enrich our lives and ultimately shape a future that harmoniously intertwines innovation with humanity's intrinsic values.
+With the unprecedented growth of mobile technologies and the transformative rise of Artificial Intelligence, mobile communications is entering a new era of creativity, adaptability, and personalization.
+Today, mobile devices are intelligent companions capable of producing content, anticipating needs, and co-creating experiences that adapt to our individual contexts.
+Human-centered mobile intelligent applications bridge the gap between the digital and physical realms, ensuring that technology augments our capabilities while staying within ethical boundaries.
+As this AI-powered mobile ecosystem evolves, offering vast opportunities, it should also serve humanity, considering ethical implications, ensuring privacy, and fostering trust.
+In this respect, the human-centered design, operation and evaluation of mobile communications are of paramount importance to protect, empower and enrich our lives and ultimately shape a future that harmoniously intertwines innovation with humanity's intrinsic values.

 With a focus on addressing these diverse facets of the mobile ecosystem, MOBILE aims to facilitate the exchange of ideas, insights, and best practices among researchers, practitioners, industry professionals and government to discuss the latest trends, share insights, and showcase innovations that are shaping the mobile landscape and influencing various domains.